 - Chief executives, directors and senior fellows at think tanks and nonpartisan bodies as well as experienced journalists covering natural resources related issues

-The course is delivered in English.
-The total cost of the course is £8,000.
-This includes tuition over five days from world-class experts and academics, six nights' accommodation, and most meals.
+The total cost of the course is £8,000 This includes tuition over five days from world-class experts and academics, six nights' accommodation, and most meals.
 The course fees exclude overseas transport, visas or other incidentals.

-A limited number of scholarships will be offered on a compeititve basis to public sector applicants from select resource-rich countries: Colombia, Democratic Republic of Congo, Ghana, Mexico, Myanmar, Tunisia and Uganda.
+A limited number of scholarships will be offered on a competitive basis to public sector applicants from select resource-rich countries: Colombia, Democratic Republic of Congo, Ghana, Mexico, Myanmar, Tunisia and Uganda.
 In exceptional cases, scholarship applications from outstanding candidates from other countries may also be considered.
-These can partially (or fully) cover tuition and, in select cases, may assist with travel.
+These can partially or fully cover tuition and, in select cases, may assist with travel.
 A bursary application must be completed by the closing date to be eligible for these awards.